morzr/data_analyst_path/README.md

 # My Data Analyst Path

-In this repository I've documented my journey to become a data analyst - the courses and written material I've used along the way to acquire the required knowledge problems, and the problems I've solved for practice.
+In this repository I've documented my journey to become a data analyst - the courses and written material I've used along the way to acquire the required knowledge, and the problems I've solved for practice.

-Each file in this repository contains one questio, with a link to the original question and my solution, as accepted by the platform:
+Each file in this repository contains one question, with a link to the original question and an accepted solution written by me:

 | Subject | Website | Details | File Pattern |
 | ------- | ------- | ------- | ------------ |